garrettgman/garrettgman.github.io/foundations.md

 <img src="/images/dice-plot.png"><img src="/images/dice-fit.png">

-Since the relationship is linear, you can model it with linear regression, which returns an exact formula for the relationship, $S = 3 + 4D$.
+Since the relationship is linear, you can model it with linear regression, which returns an exact formula for the relationship, $$S = 3 + 4D$$.
 You now know all you need to play the game.
-This formula acts as a law between $S$ and $D$; the score will always equal three plus four times the amount of the die, unless someone is cheating.
+This formula acts as a law between $$S$$ and $$D$$; the score will always equal three plus four times the amount of the die, unless someone is cheating.

 ### Distribution

-What if you forgot to collect data about $D$?
+What if you forgot to collect data about $$D$$?
 Then your data set would look like this.
-Could you still use your data to discover insights about $S$?
+Could you still use your data to discover insights about $$S$$?

-obs | $S$
+obs | $$S$$
 --- | ---
 1   | 7
 9   | 7